MosquitoAndroid/manifest/readme.md

 you'll also need to get
 familiar with [Establishing a build environment](http://source.android.com/source/initializing.html).

-To initialize your local repository using the StagOS sources, use a command like this:
+To initialize your local repository using the Mosquito sources, use a command like this:
 ```
-repo init -u https://github.com/StagOS/manifest.git -b s12.1
+repo init -u https://github.com/MosquitoAndroid/manifest.git -b s12.1
 ```
 Then to sync up:
 ```